 CLICK IMAGE FOR LARGER VIEW

-Ercüment Kılıç was born in Ankara, Turkey, to parents of Azerbaijani background (Eastern Turkey near the Russian border).
+Ercüment Kılıç was born in Ankara, Turkey, to parents of Turkish-Azerbaijani background from the village of Iğdir, a town on the skirts of Mt.
+Ararat, near Kars.
 He comes from a large family of dancers and musicians.
-At the age of four, he began dancing with his uncle, Selahattin Kılıç, one of the foremost authorities on Azerbaijani dance.
-In addition, Ercüment spent his summers in Iğdir, a town on the skirts of Mt.
-Ararat, better known as the town of one thousand and one weddings.
+There he spent his summers with the grandparents and relatives of both sides of his parents families.
+At the age of four, he began dancing with his uncle, Selahattin Kılıç, one of the foremost authorities on Azerbaijani dance who had organized the first Azerbaizani-Turkish group and directed a number of others.
+This uncle started training Ercüment when he was four years old and soon Ercüment became a demonstrator performing at various functions, specially weddings and circumcisions which are the largest events in Moslem life.
+By the age of nine Ercüment had his own group.
+He inherited his musical talent from his father who was an outstanding accordionist.
+In addition, Ercüment spent his summers in Iğdir, better known as the town of one thousand and one weddings.
 There, everyone danced, including Ercüment.

 Ercüment had early education and training in music (he played the accordion) and dance, was a member of the Turkish Folklore Ensemble of Ankara in 1976, and was a member of the Turkish National Ensemble.
 He came to the United States in 1977 to obtain a degree in engineering.
 Taking up residence in Texas, he graduateed from The University of Texas at Austin with a degree in Economics.
 He was invited for seminars and lectures during his university years to all fifty states of the U.S., and to Canada, England, Germany, Switzerland, The Netherlands, Hong Kong, Taiwan, and Japan.
 He has performed more than 100 times throughout the United States and formed a local performance group.